United Against Dementia.

 Boston Market Marquee

-An information stall will be held in Boston Market Place on Wednesday 18th May, next to the Five Lamps.
-Here you will have the opportunity to speak with relevant professionals and organisations and have access to a whole range of FREE information that you can take away with you.
+An information stall will be held in Boston's Asda store on Tuesday 16th May.
+Here you will have the opportunity to speak with a relevant professional and have access to a whole range of FREE information that you can take away with you.